 Vault Timeout Options

-Vault Timeout determines how your Vault will behave after a specified period of inactivity.
-Timeout is configured individually for each Bitwarden Client application (Web Vault, Browser Extension, Mobile, Desktop).
-Vault Timeout can be configured from the Settings menu of any Bitwarden app.
-When configuring your Vault Timeout settings, you can set both the Vault Timeout (time-constraint) and Vault Timeout Action:
+Vault Timeout determines how your vault will behave after a specified period of inactivity.
+Timeout is set individually for each Bitwarden app from the Settings.
+When configuring your Vault Timeout settings, you can set both the timeout and timeout action:

-This option determines how long the Bitwarden app can be inactive before timing out.
-“Inactivity” is determined by time since interacting with Bitwarden, not system idle time.
-Each app will have standardized options (e.g. 1 minute, 15 minutes, 1 hour) as well as options specific to certain apps (e.g. On System Idle) and a Custom time input.
-Enterprise Organizations can implement a maximum allowable Timeout option using an Enterprise Policy.
+Vault Timeout determines how long Bitwarden can be inactive before timing out.
+"Inactivity" is determined by time since interacting with Bitwarden, not system idle time.
+Each app has standardized options (e.g. 1 minute, 15 minutes, 1 hour) as well as options specific to certain apps (e.g. On System Idle) and a custom input.
+Enterprise Organizations can implement a maximum allowable Timeout.

 On Chromebooks, there is no way to fully close or restart the browser.
 Therefore, the On Browser Restart option will only lock the extension when you restart your device.

 Web and Browser Extension Timeouts

 Due to the web vault and browser extension depending on your web browser, there are unique "timeout" scenarios to consider:

 If you refresh your browser (

 CMD/CTRL + R), your web vault will lock.
 Refreshing will not affect a browser extension.